 The FCC AgSafety Fund helps charitable and non-profit groups deliver agriculture safety training to farmers and/or their workers across Canada either through direct training or a train the trainer model.

 The grant is administered through a partnership between Farm Credit Canada (FCC) and the Canadian Agricultural Safety Association (CASA) to provide training to keep farmers, their families, agribusiness operations and employees safe at work.

 Each year, approximately $100,000 in total is disbursed to successful applicants.
-Individuals and/or groups proposing programs or projects with a local or provincial scope are eligible to receive a maximum of $10,000.
-Applicants proposing programs with a national scope are eligible to receive a maximum of $25,000.
+Individuals and/or groups proposing programs or projects with a local or provincial scope are eligible to receive a maximum of $5,000.
+Applicants proposing programs with a national scope are eligible to receive a maximum of $15,000.
 The amount of funding awarded is based on the budgeted costs of the proposed project.
-Approximately 10 projects are funded each year.

-For a list of projects funded by the FCC Ag Safety Fund in 2013, click here.
-Applications for funding in 2014 will be accepted starting in September, 2013.
+For a list of projects funded by the FCC Ag Safety Fund in 2016, click here.